openhab/openhabian/docs/openhabian-amanda.md

 ```

 ### USB storage mount example

-Note that this is showing two alternative versions, for VFAT/FAT-16 filesystems (i.e. the original MS-DOS and the improved Windows filesystems that you usually use for small USB sticks only) and another version to use the ext4 native Linux filesystem.
+You cannot use Windows FAT formatting (which is the standard on USB sticks).
-You can use ext4 on a stick or USB-attached hard drive.
+You must use the ext4 native Linux filesystem on your stick or USB-attached hard drive.
-Either way, you just need one or the other.
+Remember that the storage area has to be physically (plugged in) and logically (mounted) available anytime Amanda runs.
+That's why we do not recommend to use removable media, but if you nonetheless do, the non-Windows filesystem will actually also help you in not accidentially unplugging the storage stick.

 ```
 root@pi:/home/pi# fdisk -l /dev/sda